Article - 4 minute read

 Traditional laboratory reports present values and flag abnormalities but don’t explain what findings mean for your specific cat.

 CompanAIn bridges this gap by applying AI analysis to complete health data.
 Our multi-agent system approaches interpretation like a veterinary team—specialized agents handle different tasks, then collaborate to generate comprehensive insights.
 For readers who want an in-depth breakdown of each common blood test and what your cat’s numbers really mean, our guide on cat blood work results provides detailed explanations and expert insights—perfectly complementing the AI-driven interpretation offered by CompanAIn.
+Common blood panels include key components such as white blood cell count, which helps evaluate your cat’s immune system and detect infections or inflammatory conditions.

 The Data Aggregator parses lab reports regardless of format, extracting values and organizing them chronologically.
 The Health Analyzer compares current results against established baselines, identifying deviations that warrant attention.